+coefficients.
 8-10.
 SPHS is the simple phase parameter.
-PHS and EAP are the third order phase and effective apodization polynomial coefficients.
-The mean degrees of freedom for signal were obtained from retrievals performed using the retrieval parameters listed in columns each consist of three separate bandpasses retrieved simultaneously.
-The names of the individual bandpasses are in brackets.
+PHS and EAP are the third order phase and effective apodization polynomial The mean degrees of freedom for signal were obtained from retrievals performed using the retrieval parameters listed in columns

 As mentioned in §5.3, one can input tabular values for PHS and EAP from LINE-FIT results, or retrieve PHS and EAP coefficients from the solar spectrum itself with SFIT2.
 Tabular inputs from LINEFIT are appropriate for ground-based measurements, where the ILS ideally remains constant for several months at a time.
-For balloon-based measurements, however, temperatures change significantly between daytime and nighttime and both the atmospheric temperature and pressure vary significantly between the ground and float altitude.
+For balloon-based measurements, however, temperatures change significantly between daytime and night-time and both the atmospheric temperature and pressure vary significantly between the ground and float altitude.
 Both temperature and pressure can affect the instrument alignment and thus the ILS.
 Because of this, we may wish to calculate the EAP and PHS coefficients for each spectrum individually.
 Without a permanent gas cell fixed to each spectrometer during solar measurements (which none of these instruments possess), a method for retrieving ILS information from the solar spectrum itself is necessary.

 In the sections that follow, when we discuss "tabular" ILS information, we are referring to LINEFIT results used as an input to SFIT2.
 Retrievals using the LINEFIT tabular inputs will be labeled "ILS input".
 LINEFIT version 9.0 was used for the U of T FTS and TAO-FTS and version 11.0 for the PARIS-IR.
 Version 11.0 includes a temperature correction that version 9.0 does not have, although the results were negligibly different between the two versions.
 The U of T FTS and TAO-FTS measured blackbody radiation through an HBr cell to calculate the ILS, and PARIS-IR measured blackbody radiation through an N2O cell.
 When we discuss "polynomial" ILS information, we are referring to the PHS and EAP parameters retrieved from SFIT2.
 Retrievals that contain PHS and EAP parameters from SFIT2 will be referred to as "PHS/EAP retrieved".
+A comparison between the EAP retrieved from SFIT2 and the LINEFIT modulation efficiency is shown in Figure 5.37.
 When neither the LINEFIT tabular nor SFIT2 polynomial ILS information is included in a retrieval, we will call this our "standard retrieval".
 The TAO-FTS regularly retrieves a simple phase parameter (SPHS) from SFIT2.
 SPHS is a single-parameter description of the asymmetry of a spectral line, and is included in all three retrieval types (ILS input, PHS/EAP retrieved and the standard retrieval).